Covariant formulation of electrodynamics in isotropic media revisited: Covariant electrodynamics in isotropic media revisited

 An analogous remark applies to Minkowski's electrodynamics of moving isotropic media: eqs.
 (8) and (26) are the corresponding covariant set of equations for the potentials, expressing $G^{\mu\nu}$ by eq.
 (32), even if a non--covariant gauge is employed.
-The four--potential $A^\mu_{\mbox{ B}}$, calculated in a non-covariant gauge B, and the four--potential $A^\mu_{\mbox{ G}}$, calculated in a covariant gauge G, by solving the corresponding simplified equations for the potentials, non-covariant and covariant, respectively,\footnote [5] {The key question in Franklin's argument in [2] is whether the gauge condition (35), valid in the rest frame of an isotropic medium, can be expressed in a covariant form, valid in an arbitrary inertial frame, since the basic equations (6), (19) and (21) already belong to a covariant set of equations, as discussed above.
+The four--potential $A^\mu_{\mbox{ B}}$, calculated in a non-covariant (``bad'') gauge B, and the four--potential $A^\mu_{\mbox{ G}}$, calculated in a covariant (``good'') gauge G, by solving the corresponding simplified equations for the potentials, non-covariant and covariant, respectively,\footnote [5] {The key question in Franklin's argument in [2] is whether the gauge condition (35), valid in the rest frame of an isotropic medium, can be expressed in a covariant form, valid in an arbitrary inertial frame, since the basic equations (6), (19) and (21) already belong to a covariant set of equations, as discussed above.
 Pal has shown convincingly that eq.
 (38) is a covariant generalization of eq.
 (35) to the moving medium and thus the simplified equations for the potentials (33) and (34) must have covariant generalizations too, as Pal has also demonstrated successfully by eqs.
 (36) and (37), respectively.

-Clearly, replacing the covariant gauge (35) with a non-covariant one would yield non-covariant simplified equations for the potentials, but $A^\mu$ would still be a four-vector which obeys covariant equations (8) and (26).} yield the same $\vec E$ and $\vec B$ fields in the original frame, and also in any other inertial frame, by Lorentz--transforming $A^\mu_{\mbox{ B}}$ or $A^\mu_{\mbox{ G}}$.
+Clearly, replacing the covariant gauge (35) with a non-covariant one would yield non-covariant simplified equations for the potentials, but $A^\mu$ would still be a four-vector which obeys covariant equations (8) and (26).} yield the same $\vec E$ and $\vec B$ fields in the original frame due to the gauge invariance, and also in any other inertial frame, by Lorentz--transforming $A^\mu_{\mbox{ B}}$ or $A^\mu_{\mbox{ G}}$.
+(Shortly, while $A^\mu_{\mbox{ B}}\neq A^\mu_{\mbox{ G}}$, due to the gauge invariance $F^{\mu\nu}_{\mbox{ B}}= F^{\mu\nu}_{\mbox{ G}}$, and thus $F'^{\mu\nu}_{\mbox{ B}}= F'^{\mu\nu}_{\mbox{ G}}$.)
 Both four--potentials are true four--vectors from the point of view of relativity.
 But, ``the inhomogeneous field equations written in terms of the potentials,'' eqs.
 (26) via eq.
 (32), are always covariant, whereas the simplified equations for the potentials are covariant only in a covariant gauge.